-- Incorporate nature-based solutions, which support both human well-being and biodiversity, to increase ecosystem function in areas of existing and planned development. - As opportunities arise, replace existing built infrastructure with nature-based solutions (e.g. re-creating healthy riparian ecosystems for flood mitigation and pollution prevention, in place of hardscaped, engineered solutions). - m) Preserve and enhance regional wildlife connectivity throughout the System by: - Preserving natural land cover and using restoration techniques, naturalized landscaping, and native vegetation to restore or replicate wildlife corridors (either continuous corridors or a series of closely connected "stepping stones") while accounting for user safety (e.g. sight lines) and programming needs - + Removing barriers to wildlife movement (e.g. pinch-points or narrow corridor sections, fences) or providing alternative routes (e.g. nearby corridors, wildlife passages) - + Minimizing disturbances (e.g. construction, human activity, pollution) in wildlife habitats and corridors - + Rehabilitating roadways during renewal or reconstruction projects to include wildlife passages where analysis has indicated an ecological return on investment - Minimize riverbank and slope erosion and ensure proper water drainage by: - Avoiding development on steep slopes susceptible to water runoff - Ensuring appropriate setbacks from watercourses and the top-of-bank - Orienting trails across slopes diagonally or using switchbacks to climb steep slopes - + Re-routing trails on failing slopes - Incorporating natural grade dips or other grading into trails to divert drainage at frequent intervals - + Where appropriate, providing steps on steep slopes, and diverting water from the top of the steps - + Using context sensitive techniques (e.g. natural channel design, bio-remediation) to manage water flow and erosion - Implementing measures to minimize erosion from stormwater outfalls - Minimizing the removal of groundcover vegetation, and increasing the planting of groundcover vegetation where appropriate, to limit erosion - Respecting floodplains and maintaining their ecological function
+- k) Incorporate nature-based solutions, which support both human well-being and biodiversity, to increase ecosystem function in areas of existing and planned development. - Pursue opportunities to replace existing built infrastructure with nature-based solutions (e.g. recreating healthy riparian ecosystems for flood mitigation and pollution prevention, in place of hardscaped, engineered solutions). - m) Preserve and enhance regional wildlife connectivity throughout the System by: - Preserving natural land cover using restoration techniques, naturalized landscaping, and native vegetation to restore or replicate wildlife corridors (either continuous corridors or a series of closely connected "stepping stones") while accounting for user safety (e.g. sight lines) and programming needs - Removing barriers to wildlife movement (e.g. pinch-points or narrow corridor sections, fences) or providing alternative routes (e.g. nearby corridors, wildlife passages) - Minimizing disturbances (e.g. construction, human activity, pollution) in wildlife habitats and corridors - + Rehabilitating roadways during renewal or reconstruction projects to include wildlife passages where analysis has indicated an ecological return on investment - n) Minimize riverbank and slope erosion and ensure proper water drainage by: - + Avoiding development on steep slopes susceptible to water runoff - + Ensuring appropriate setbacks from watercourses and the top-of-bank - + Orienting trails across slopes diagonally or using switchbacks to climb steep slopes - + Re-routing trails on failing slopes - Incorporating natural grade dips or other grading into trails to divert drainage at frequent intervals - Where appropriate, providing steps on steep slopes, and diverting water from the top of the steps - + Using context sensitive techniques (e.g. natural channel design, bio-remediation) to manage water flow and erosion - + Implementing measures to minimize erosion from stormwater outfalls - Minimizing the removal of groundcover vegetation, and increasing the planting of groundcover vegetation where appropriate, to limit erosion - + Respecting floodplains and maintaining their ecological function

 - Work with Indigenous communities, landowners (including the provincial and federal governments), community groups, and citizens, to improve the ecological functioning of the entire System. - p) Pursue conservation easements and agreements with the provincial and federal governments in suitable locations in order to deliver a high level of management, monitoring, and protection. - q) Ensure that the ecological and environmental integrity of the non-developable upland area is retained, and that it functions as a buffer from adjacent development by providing wildlife connectivity and ensuring slope stability. - r) Address and reduce encroachments on the System through neighbourhood design, education, and enforcement. - s) Encourage the relocation of existing impactful uses to the tablelands to reduce impacts within the River Valley and Ravine System. - t) With the exception of critical infrastructure that cannot be located elsewhere, avoid development within the floodway.
-Ensure that any infrastructure or amenities located within the flood fringe can withstand periodic flooding. - Follow City assessment and removal protocols for abandoned or hazardous infrastructure, including materials that have been illegally dumped or disposed of incorrectly.
+Ensure that any infrastructure or amenities located within the flood fringe can withstand periodic flooding. - Follow City assessment and removal protocols for abandoned or hazardous infrastructure, including materials that have been illegally dumped. - v) Establish reach-based targets for ecosystem protection that take into account existing and planned development, as well as Land Management Classification delineation.